Top-gg-Community/java-sdk/README.md

-# DBL-API-Wrapper-for-Java
+# Java Wrapper
-An API wrapper for https://discordbots.org/api/docs that works in Java
+A Java wrapper for the [discordbots.org API](https://discordbots.org/api/docs)